thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

-This error is because we haven't authenticated our CrewAI project with OpenAI's platform
+This error is happening because we haven't authenticated our CrewAI project with OpenAI's platform

 CrewAI supports various LLMs for powering the agents in a crew but by default is set up to use OpenAI